dgraph-io/dgraph/wiki/content/deploy/index.md

 <!-- * `/debug/store` backend storage stats.-->
 * `/admin/shutdown` [shutdown]({{< relref "#shutdown">}}) a node.
 * `/admin/export` take a running [export]({{< relref "#export">}}).

+### Dgraphzero

+Dgraphzero also exposes a http on (`--port` + 1).
+So if you ran `dgraphzero` using the default value for port flag(`8888`), then it would have a HTTP server running on `8889`.

+* `/state` Information about the nodes that are part of the cluster.
+Also contains information about size of predicates and groups they belong to.

 ## Running Dgraph